 Friedman, Domiano & Smith

-Friedman, Domiano & Smith is an injury law firm with over 40 years of experience.
+Friedman, Domiano & Smith is an injury law firm with over over 45 years of experience.
 When you need a car accident lawyer or a medical malpractice lawyer in Northeast Ohio, know that their experienced lawyers can help you receive the compensation and damages you and your family deserve.
 To speak to an explosion lawyer about a Cleveland natural gas explosion, contact FDS Law today at (800) 280-0070 for a free initial consultation.